cine-file/rate/README.md

 Do not manually move rows unless the migration helpers fail.
 Paste and deploy `Code.gs`, then run these functions from the Apps Script editor:

 1. Select `dryRunMigrateFilms` and click **Run**.
 Confirm the returned counts look right.
 2. Select `migrateFilms` and click **Run**.
-This creates/fills the `Films` tab and leaves old user tabs untouched.
+This creates/fills the film database tab and leaves old user tabs untouched.
 3. Optional: select `dryRunMigrateRestaurants`, then `migrateRestaurants` to do the same for the `Restaurants` tab.
+4. Select `setupActiveSheetTabs` and click **Run**.
+This renames/formats the active tabs and rebuilds `Summary-Films` and `Summary-Restaurants`.

-After migration, new film saves write to `Films`; new restaurant saves write to `Restaurants`.
+After setup, new film saves write to `Database-Films` and rebuild `Summary-Films`; new restaurant saves write to `Database-Restaurants` and rebuild `Summary-Restaurants`.
 The website still receives the same response shape it used before, so the UI and stats should behave the same.

 ## Security Model